 While the YJM Fury is an amazing single-coil pickup, it’s not the only one out there that can help you achieve a great metal tone.

-Recently, I’ve come across the Dimarzio Injector pickups which are actually Paul Gilbert’s signature line.
-These pickups have been out for several years now, but my mind is blown that they flew under my radar and I didn’t learn about them sooner – I am very impressed by these.
+Recently, I’ve come across the Dimarzio Injector pickups, which are actually Paul Gilbert’s signature line.
+These pickups have been out for several years now, but my mind is blown that they flew under my radar, and I didn’t learn about them sooner – I am very impressed by these.

 Paul is a very diverse player, but I believe these pickups were designed for his Racer-X material in mind.
 The tone is bright and snappy, but it’s balanced at the same time, at least for the bridge version.

 The neck design for the Injector is very smooth and responsive.
-In fact, when comparing the EQ for the two, the neck pickup is actually more biased towards the treble, whereas the bridge is mostly even, but slightly geared towards the mids.
+In fact, when comparing the EQ for the two, the neck pickup is actually more biased towards the treble, whereas the bridge is mostly even but slightly geared towards the mids.
 If you get both, your metal tone will be very clear, and it seems that these pickups were made to reduce muddiness as much as possible.

 Doing some more research, I found out that Paul uses the Dimarzio Area 67 pickup in the middle position.
-So, if your guitar has all single-coils and you want to swap everything out, there is a set that you can buy and save some money, as opposed to buying each one individually.
+So, if your guitar has all single-coil pickups and you want to swap everything out, there is a set that you can buy and save some money, as opposed to buying each one individually.

 Overall, like the YJM, if you use a Strat or a configuration that uses single coils, such as HSS, these pickups can be a huge upgrade if you’re looking to replace your stock pickups and beef up your sound.